Chart Color Schemes

 Bayonet Head - Lower King has a typical household mix, with a higher-than-average median household size

-Family households comprise 76.2% of all households, including 28.8% couples with children, 35.0% couples without children, and 11.4% single parent families.
-Non-family households account for the remaining 23.8%, with lone person households at 22.2% and group households making up 1.6%.
-The median household size is 2.5 people, larger than the Rest of WA average of 2.4.
+Family households account for 76.2% of all households, including 28.8% that are couples with children, 35.0% that are couples without children, and 11.4% that are single parent families.
+Non-family households make up the remaining 23.8%, with lone person households at 22.2% and group households comprising 1.6% of the total.
+The median household size is 2.5 people, which is larger than the Rest of WA average of 2.4.

 Frequently Asked Questions - Households